ptrckqn/scope-website/src/pages/index.md

     title: AM I ELIGIBLE?
     url: /am-i-eligible
 quotes:
-  - author: 'Dr. Tara Brach, PhD'
+  - author: "Dr. Tara Brach, PhD"
     body: Self-compassion is the ground of all emotional healing…
     sub: Author of Radical Acceptance
-  - author: 'Dr. Kristin D. Neff, PhD'
+  - author: "Dr. Kristin D. Neff, PhD"
     body: >-
       Self-compassion honors the fact that all human beings have both strengths and weaknesses.
 It acknowledges the reality that we are imperfect human being who experience suffering, and are therefore worthy of compassion.
     sub: Pioneering researcher on self-compassion
-  - author: 'Dr. Christopher K. Germer, PhD'
+  - author: "Dr. Christopher K. Germer, PhD"
     body: >-
       A moment of self-compassion can change your entire day.
 A string of such moments can change the course of your life.
     sub: Co-developer of the Mindful Self-Compassion training program.
 ---